sample from the novel „Beinahe Alaska“, published 2020 by mare, Hamburg

 Eismitte

 We were flying over the glaciers of Greenland, the largest continuous ice sheet on Earth.
-If it melted, it would raise sea levels by six metres, that´s how vast it was.
-It sat atop the Greenlandic continent like a scoop of ice cream inside a very shallow, very wide bowl.
-Slowly the noise receded into the background, the chatter of the people, the humming of the engine.
-Down there the scientist Alfred Wegener had frozen to death.
-In 1930 he and his assistant had left his research station ‘Eismitte’ because their supplies would not have lasted the winter.
-They were caught in early winter storms and vanished.
+If it melted, it would raise sea levels by six metres, that is how vast the ice mass was, that sat atop the Greenlandic continent like a scoop of ice cream inside a very shallow, very wide bowl.
+The airplane’s noise receded into the background, the chatter of the people, the humming of the engine.
+Down there, Alfred Wegener had frozen to death.
+He had proven that the continents once used to be one single landmass.
+In 1930 he had left his research station ‘Eismitte’ because his supplies would not have lasted the winter.
+Then he and his assistant were caught in early winter storms.

-Wegener had proven that the continents once used to be one single landmass.
-More and more I felt like his Ur-continent – as if I’d broken into pieces and slowly but irrevocably bits of me were drifting apart.
+More and more often I felt like Wegener’s Ur-continent– as if I’d broken into pieces and bits of me were drifting slowly but irrevocably apart.

 Nassau Sucks